 Phase 1: The Name Search (Minutes 0–5)

-The first step is a basic Google search: "[Full Name]" "[City]".
+The first step is a basic search: "[Full Name]" "[City]".
 This surfaces immediately available information — news articles, LinkedIn profiles, company websites, court records that have been indexed, and people-search aggregators.

 On average, this returns 15 to 40 distinct results for a typical professional.
 For executives, public figures, or anyone who has given interviews, attended publicly listed events, or appeared in regulatory filings, the number is considerably higher.